craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/d_ Chapter Six - Level Five; Pick-up Sticks.md

 			- Metallic Scrap
 			- Wooden Scrap
 			- Bone
-	-
+	- If some major act or acts of kindness to the population are made by visitors, they may be awarded with a **Token**.
 ##### Notable Locations...
-- The Gate (aka the Killbox)
+- The Gate / The Killbox
 - The Foundry (& Transmutation Chambers)
 - The Bar (& Hospital)
 - The Arena
-- The Farms, Statue of Jerran the Grower
+- The Farms (& Statue of Jerran the Grower)
 - The Training Grounds & Barracks